 Money in the Bank

-Nonprofits are advised to keep at least three to six months of costs set aside in reserve—a two-year reserve is even better.
+It is advisable for nonprofits to keep at least three to six months of costs set aside in reserve—a two-year reserve is even better.
 This may seem like a large amount of money to keep aside—and it is, but it’s essential if a nonprofit wants to stay in business over the long term.

 Financing Solutions Nonprofit Line of Credit